Tracking Gender Financing for Better Gender Equality

-Our approach will start with desk research to identify available gender equality financing data.
-The project will look at financial data – gender equality disbursements and commitments - as well as programmatic data - basic project level information of gender aid, such as project descriptions, objectives, sub-national locations, and results.
-We will also gather other related information, such as the three countries’ gender policies, relevant demographic information, and other streams of resources and work.
+Our approach started with desk research to identify available gender equality financing data.
+The project looks at financial data – gender equality disbursements and commitments – as well as programmatic data – basic project level information of gender aid, such as project descriptions, objectives, sub-national locations, and results.
+We also gathered other gender-related information, such as the three countries’ gender policies, relevant demographic information, and other streams of resources and work.

-We will then conduct in-country research in the three countries to both validate and supplement our desk review findings.
-In order to gain a complete picture, we will conduct in-country key informant interviews (KIIs) with various stakeholders, including government officials, members of civil society, project implementers, and other donor organisations.
+We then conducted in-country research in our three focus countries to both validate and supplement our desk review findings.
+In order to gain a complete picture, we completed 79 in-country key informant interviews (KIIs) with various stakeholders, including government officials, members of civil society, project implementers, and other donor organisations.
 We followed these interviews up with a post-KII survey, which has been completed by 42 interviewees.

-We will be advised by an informal advisory committee of national and international gender and development specialists.
-Click here to learn more about our informal advisory committee members.
+We are advised by an informal advisory committee of national and international gender and development specialists.
+Click here to learn more about our committee members.

-We will work with national consultants and networks to incorporate and build on local knowledge.
+We worked with national consultants and networks to incorporate and build on local knowledge.

-We will produce three short, usable reports on the in-country findings for Kenya, Nepal, and Guatemala, along with other advocacy materials, to provide relevant policy-makers and advocates with information on how gender equality financing is being spent at the country-level and with what effect.
-These reports will also speak to local data user needs, the availability of useable data and information and will put the findings in context with the country gender priorities.
+We produced three short, usable reports on the in-country findings for Kenya, Nepal, and Guatemala, along with other advocacy materials, to provide relevant policy-makers and advocates with information on how gender equality financing is being spent at the country-level and with what effect.
+These reports also speak to local data user needs, the availability of useable data and information and put the findings in context with the country gender priorities.

 Finally, we produced a global transparency report.
 This report is based on our country findings, Javier Pereira’s work tracking gender-related Development Finance Institution (DFI) funding, and Development Gateway’s work tracking the availability of gender-related humanitarian and gender-related philanthropic funding.
-Our global report discusses gender advocates’ information needs, how many of those needs are presently met, how useful and granular current available data is, what specific stakeholder groups that fund gender equality work can do to improve their data quality, and how mechanisms for sharing data, such as global data standards, might need to improve.
+Our global report discusses gender advocates’ information needs, whether these needs are presently met, how useful and granular current available data is, what specific stakeholder groups that fund gender equality work can do to make gender work more transparent, and how mechanisms for sharing data, such as global data platforms, might need to improve.